Highsky7/DolbotX/README.md

 ### Dependencies

-Install the required Python packages:
+Install the required Python packages using the provided file:
 ```bash
 pip install -r requirements.txt
 ```
-This will install `ultralytics` with specific versions of `numpy` and `pyrealsense2`.
+This will install `ultralytics` along with specific versions of `numpy` and `pyrealsense2`.

 ### Installation